JulioGsn/pontocriativo-teste-fronted/README.md

 - Vanilla Javascript (The test allowed me use reactjs, jquery or any other library, but I choose these one in order to improve my basis)

 ### Plus
-As soon as I finished the challenge, I tried to let the layout responsive to fit awesome in others devices.
+As soon as I finished the challenge, I tried to let the layout responsive to fit in others devices.
 This feature is in progress.